 The privacy provisions of the Health Insurance Portability and Accountability Act seek to change how patient records are handled and who controls them.
 The first step to protecting privacy is clarifying ownership of patient records.
 HIPAA provides patients with a right of access to their records.
 Working off of this basic provision of ownership and control of most patient records, HIPAA then outlines privacy rules that are intended to safeguard sensitive data, while also enabling communication of these records when necessary.
 Individual’s healthcare records are subject to privacy guidelines, but healthcare providers and others need a mechanism to safely share records (if there is a change of providers, or the need for a second opinion, for example).

-This need to communicate sensitive medical information, and collaborate on patient care is a driver for a key strategy that enables HIPAA compliance—unified communications.
+This need to communicate sensitive medical information, and collaborate on patient care is a driver for a key strategy that enables HIPAA compliance—unified communications, including the use of a HIPAA compliant chatbot to ensure secure interactions.

 Privacy Standards for Different Communication Channels